ptakunju/AI-Powered-Insurance-Claims-Triage-System/README.md

 # AI-Powered-Insurance-Claims-Triage-System

 This project aims to automate the risk triage process for insurance claims using a combination of Large Language Models (LLMs), metadata analysis, and explainable AI.
 Traditional manual claim triaging is labor-intensive and prone to human bias.
-By introducing a structured, AI-powered solution, we target faster and more accurate claim classification.
+By introducing a structured, AI-powered solution, I target faster and more accurate claim classification.

 #### Background and Goals
 This solution is tailored to address the need for scalable claim triage by leveraging: